 In your second year you will have the opportunity to apply for a work placement which will be carried out in the third year of your LLB Law degree.
 The full-time, salaried placements will be open to you via a competitive application process which aims to replicate the graduate recruitment processes you will encounter after leaving university.
 During your placement, you will undertake legal practice as paralegals, and will be performing graduate level roles.
 You will develop both key practitioner skills such as case management, legal research and legal writing in addition to generic employability skills such as time management, team working and commercial awareness.
 Placements will be located in Cardiff and will count for 10% of degree classification.

-Academic years consist of two semesters.
-You are required to pursue modules to the value of 120 credits in each year of your studies.
+You will study modules to the value of 120 credits in your first year.

-You will take four compulsory 20 credit Law modules and two optional 20 credit modules in Politics in year one, providing you with a solid base for the next two years of your degree programme.
+You will take four compulsory 20 credit Law modules and two optional 20 credit modules in Politics in your first year, providing you with a solid base for the next two years of your degree programme.

 |Module title||Module code||Credits|

 |Y Da, Drwg a'r Gwleidyddol: The Good, the Bad and the Political||PL9193||20 credits|